 3. Camp Activities: Silk painting makes for a great arts & crafts session at camp.
 It takes a little longer than a tie-dye activity but, if your campers are especially crafty or looking to make something a little more unique, learning to silk paint could be a day they will never forget.

-6. Upgrade Your Wardrobe: Turn your silk camisol into a garment with a pattern or design you created yourself.
-Even just dying a white silk item a single color can save you a lot of money.
+6. Upgrade Your Wardrobe: Turn your silk camisole into a garment with a pattern or design you created yourself.
+Even just dyeing a white silk item a single color can save you a lot of money.

 7. Decorate Your Home: It's not just for clothing and gifts.
 There are people who make silkpainting a way of life and take their techniques to new heights.
 They're pushing the limits of hardcore crafting, baby!
 Laura C. Hewitt is a perfect example of this.
 Make tapestries, curtains, sheets, and anything else that comes to mind.
 The world is your silk worm!